opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 `ACTIVE` | The alert is ongoing and unacknowledged.
 Alerts remain in this state until you acknowledge them, delete the trigger associated with the alert, or delete the monitor entirely.
 `ACKNOWLEDGED` | Someone has acknowledged the alert but not fixed the root cause.
 `COMPLETED` | The alert is no longer ongoing.
 Alerts enter this state after the corresponding trigger evaluates to false.
-`ERROR` | An error occurred while executing the trigger—usually the result of a a bad trigger or destination.
+`ERROR` | An error occurred while executing the trigger.
+This error is usually the result of a bad trigger or destination.
 `DELETED` | Someone deleted the detector or trigger associated with this alert while the alert was ongoing.

+---
-## Acknowledge alerts
+## Acknowledge Alerts

 ### Sample request